-Dwelling threshold Transport infrastructure required in order Requirement to exceed the dwelling∎threshold 4 60 770 Review of transportation mode share is required through a transport assessment as part of any resource consent application (for all such applications involving dwellings between 460 and 770 dwellings).
-Commented [AC116]: 73.7 and 73.8 (at [8(d)]) 770 460 or more dwellings A Transport Assessment is required to ensure the traffic generation of the dwellings (or dwelling unit equivalents) together with other developments does not exceed the traffic generation thresholds detailed below not sufficiently certain.
-Commented [AC117]: 73.7 and 73.8 - Address by way of 'vph' or projected dwelling density. (a) 500 vehicles per hour without any intersection upgrades; or (b) 600 vehicles per hour with the following intersection upgrades: Upgrades to the two primary intersections servicing the precinct at Commented [AT118]: 127.36 - Updated to refle Transport's further comments.
-Wharf Road and Bass Road: The addition of separate left and right turn lanes (60m queuing length) on the site approach (currently known as Eastbourne Road) to the Albany Highway / Wharf Road signalised intersection.
+Dwelling threshold Transport infrastructure required in order Requirement to exceed the dwelling threshold 460-770 Review of transportation mode share is required through a transport assessment as part of any resource consent application (for all such applications involving dwellings between 460 and 770 dwellings).
+770460 or more dwellings A Transport Assessment is required to ensure the traffic generation of the dwellings (or dwelling unit equivalents) together with other developments does not exceed the traffic generation thresholds detailed below (a) 500 vehicles per hour without any intersection upgrades; or (b) 600 vehicles per hour with the following intersection upgrades: Upgrades to the two primary intersections servicing the precinct at Wharf Road and Bass Road: The addition of separate left and right turn lanes (60m queuing length) on the site approach (currently known as Eastbourne Road) to the Albany Highway / Wharf Road signalised intersection.
 The addition of separate left and right turn lanes (60m queuing length) on the site approach (currently known as Oakland Road) to the Albany Highway / Bass Road signalised intersection.
-The Transport Assessment shall include details of: Surveyed traffic volumes entering and exiting the precinct at both the Albany Highway / Wharf Road signalised intersection and the Albany Highway / Bass Road signalised intersection; Resultant traffic generation rate of the precinct; Predicted traffic generated by any proposed development that will generate vehicle trips, and the specific traffic generating characteristics of those activities; and Traffic generation analysis demonstrating the predicted cumulative traffic generation of all existing and proposed development within the precinct is less than the traffic generation thresholds referenced above, being: (a) 500 vehicles per hour without any intersection upgrades; Or (b) 600 vehicles per hour with the intersection upgrades.
+The Transport Assessment shall include details of: Surveyed traffic volumes entering and exiting the precinct at both the Albany Highway / Bass Road signalised intersection and the Albany Highway / Bass Road signalised intersection: Resultant traffic generation rate of the precinct; Predicted traffic generated by any proposed development that will generate vehicle trips, and the specific traffic generating characteristics of those activities; and Traffic generation analysis demonstrating the predicted cumulative traffic generation of all existing and proposed development within the precinct is less than the traffic generation thresholds referenced above, being: (a) 500 vehicles per hour without any intersection upgrades; or (b) 600 vehicles per hour with the intersection upgrades.
 Note: the first subdivision or application where 460 dwellings will be exceeded is required to be accompanied by an 'integrated transport assessment' as noted under 'Special Information Requirements'.
-All further development over 460 dwellings shall be accompanied by a transport assessment in accordance with the requirements outlined above.
-930 (or 770 dwellings without intersection upgrade): Completion of the two cycleway projects identified in the Upper Harbour Greenways Plan (September 2019) being: Oteha Valley Road Express Network between Albany Expressway and Mills Lane; and Commented [AT119]: 127.37 - Supported (Aud Transport opposes triggers to enable additional de With shift to 'traditional' trip assessment, these are Vineyard Road, Coliseum Drive, Don McKinnon Drive local network street. required (for the reasons outlined in Auckland Trai submission) but would factor into a consideration of alternatives where a development does not compl
+All further development over 460 dwellings shall be accompanied by a generation over 460 dwellings shall be accompanied by a generation over 460 dwellings shall be accompanied by a generation over 460 dwellings shall be accompanied by a generation over 460 dwellings shall be accompanied by a generati transport assessment in accordance with the requirements outlined above.
+930 (or 770 dwellings without intersection Completion of the two cycleway projects identified in the Upper Harbour Greenways Plan (September 2019) being: upgrade): Oteha Valley Read Express Network between Albany Expressway and Mills Lane; and Vineyard Road, Coliseum Drive, Don McKinnon Drive local network - street.